Small business spotlight: Through the years with Netfloor USA

 Like everyone else, we've been impacted (in good ways) by the information age.
 Past involvement in city organizations has grown into state and nationwide organizations.
 Over the past few years, our reach has extended globally.
 It's easy for anyone with an Internet connection to make ties around the globe, but for a generational company, the big challenge is defining your community.

-What advice would you offer other small-business owners looking to keep a family business afloat?
+What advice would you offer other small business owners looking to keep a family business afloat?

 There is something about starting a business, growing it, and planning for the future well enough so you can involve your family that will be far more important than money for many people.
 Before you are faced with the decision to either sell your business or keep it and work hard the rest of your life, take a good look at yourself and decide what really matters to you!
 There's no wrong answer.

-Tips from Netfloor USA on Running a Family Business
+Tips from Netfloor USA on running a family business

-- Decide what your endgame is.
 Some people start a business, grow it, and then sell it to another company.
 You can't blame someone for wanting to cash out on their hard work.
 There's something to be said about not selling your company, though.

-- Plan ahead.
 Besides being passionate about what you do, it’s all about planning ahead while being as agile as possible.
 Any business that wants to be around in five years has to do that, but it's even more important for a family business.

-- Honor tradition, but be ready to change course.
 The pull of tradition can become your company's Achilles' heel.
 The best way to honor the founder, even if it means changing course, is to grow the business.
 That's exactly what they wanted to do when they started the company.

 Compare insurance quotes from trusted carriers with Insureon